KVM-VMI/kvm/Documentation/virt/kvm/kvmi.rst

 *KVMI_EVENT_PAUSE_VCPU* event (one for every successful *KVMI_VCPU_PAUSE* command) before returning to guest.

+Please note that new vCPUs might by created at any time.
+The introspection tool should use *KVMI_VM_CONTROL_EVENTS* to enable the *KVMI_EVENT_CREATE_VCPU* event in order to stop these new vCPUs as well (by delaying the event reply).

 The socket will be closed if the *KVMI_EVENT_PAUSE_VCPU* event is disallowed.
 Use *KVMI_VM_CHECK_EVENT* first.